top of page

 Zach

 Zachary Lifton holds a BA in Arts Management from Bennington College, and an MA in Historic Preservation from Columbia University.
-He has spent the past decade in the binding and print industry and is an experienced pressman, machine-typecaster, and layout specialist.
+He has spent the past decade in the binding and publishing industry and is an experienced book designer, pressman, machine-typecaster, and educator.

 His prior business, The Bindery, produced work for The Milwaukee Art Museum, The Chipstone Foundation, Ruth Arts, Black Women of Print, Woodland Pattern, The Guild of Bookworkers, The Haggerty Museum of Art, The Magnet Factory, Milwaukee Public Library, The Rep, Historic Milwaukee, Milwaukee Zine Fest, and hundreds of independent artists, authors, photographers and creatives.

 Onward & Company makes books and prints using vintage equipment, in-house.
-The studio-factory is home to a Vandercook SP15, A Heidelberg Windmill, a large collection of wood type, two Ludlow Typographs, a National Book Sewer, a Smyth No.12 Book Sewer, Kensol and Kwik Print Foiling machines, plus several vintage cast iron presses, cutters and shears.
+The studio-factory is home to Vandercook SP15 and Heidelberg Windmill letterpress machines, a large collection of wood type, two Ludlow Typographs, a National Book Sewer, a Smyth No.12 Book Sewer, Kensol and Kwik Print Foiling machines, plus several vintage cast iron presses, cutters and shears.
 Each object Onward makes is inherently infused with the story of these hardworking marvels of industrial engineering still in use today.